Mature height generally less than 25 feet

 (Crataegus laevigata 'Crimson Cloud')

-This hawthorn is in the Mercedes class of flowering trees: its unique red flowers with a splash of white in the middle (pictured immediately above) are considered the showiest of all hawthorns...persistent bright red berries add color during winter months (top photo above) and provide food for birds...dark green leaves in summer that have no fall color to note but are resistant to leaf blights that so commonly impact other hawthorns and crabtrees during wet weather...unlike most hawthorns, 'Crimson Cloud' has no thorns!...growth is slow to 20 ft. high and 15 ft. wide.
+This hawthorn is in the Mercedes class of flowering trees: its unique red flowers with a splash of white in the middle (pictured immediately above) are considered the showiest of all hawthorns...it also featurs persistent bright red berries that add color during winter months (top photo above) and provide food for birds...finally, attractive lobed dark green leaves have no fall color to note but are resistant to leaf blights that so commonly impact other hawthorns and crabtrees during wet weather...unlike most hawthorns, 'Crimson Cloud' has no thorns!...growth is slow, reaching 25 ft. high and 15 ft. wide.

 (Crataegus viridis 'Winter King')

-A superior ornamental with four season appeal: tan and silver exfoliating bark (pictured at top, above)...brightly attractive persistent red berries (shown immediately above) for the duration of winter months and white flowers in spring; also features a vase shaped branching structure that help accentuate its superior ornamemtal features...this tree has small thorns which are said to help protect bird populations against predation...grows to 20 ft. high and wide at a rate of 18 inches locally here in Cambridge...leaves and fruits are more resistant to unsightly rust than most hawthorns and crabtrees.
+A superior ornamental with four season appeal: tan and silver exfoliating bark (pictured immediately above)...brightly attractive persistent red berries (shown at top above) for the duration of winter months and white flowers in spring; also features a vase shaped branching structure that help accentuate its superior ornamemtal features...this tree has small thorns which are said to help protect bird populations against predation...grows to 20 ft. high and wide at an impressive rate of 18 inches locally here in Cambridge...leaves and fruits are more resistant to unsightly rust than most hawthorns and crabtrees.

 Magnolia, Pink Flowering (Shrub Form)